specsolutions/specsync-for-tfs-documentation/features/push-features/attach-files.md

 This feature is supported in SpecSync v3.3 or later.
 {% endhint %}

 SpecSync can attach files to Test Cases during synchronization using tags.
-In order to use this feature, it has to be enabled in the configuration file.
+In order to use this feature, it has to be enabled in the configuration file using the [`synchronization/attachments` section](../../reference/configuration/configuration-synchronization/configuration-synchronization-attachments.md).

 ```javascript
 {